Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Florida Atlantic vs Fairleigh Dickinson Betting Records & Stats

-- The Owls have a 22-11-0 record against the spread this season.
+- So far this season, the Owls have put together a 22-11-0 record against the spread.

 - Florida Atlantic has been at least a -1191 moneyline favorite three times this season and won all of those games.

-- The bookmakers' moneyline implies a 92.3% chance of a victory for the Owls.
+- The Owls have a 92.3% chance to win this game based on the implied probability of the moneyline.

-- So far this season, Fairleigh Dickinson has compiled a 15-18-1 record against the spread.
+- Fairleigh Dickinson has a 15-18-1 record against the spread this year.

-- This season, the Knights have been victorious one time in four chances when named as an underdog of at least +750 or longer on the moneyline.
+- The Knights have a win-loss record of 1-3 with odds of +750 or worse this year.

-- Oddsmakers have implied with the moneyline set for this matchup that Fairleigh Dickinson has an 11.8% chance of pulling out a win.
+- Fairleigh Dickinson has an implied victory probability of 11.8% according to the moneyline set for this matchup.

 Florida Atlantic vs. Fairleigh Dickinson Over/Under Stats